mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 are allowed.
 0-RTT data may be beneficial for use with RTP over QUIC to reduce the risk of media clipping, e.g., at the beginning of a conversation.

 This specification defines carrying RTP on top of QUIC and thus does not finally define what the actual application data are going to be.
 RTP typically carries ephemeral media contents that is rendered and possibly recorded but otherwise causes no side effects.
 Moreover, the amount of data that can be carried as 0-RTT data is rather limited.
-But it is the responsibility of the respective application to determine is 0-RTT data is permissible.
+But it is the responsibility of the respective application to determine if 0-RTT data is permissible.

 > **Editor's Note:** Since the QUIC connection will often be created in the context
 > of an existing signaling relationship (e.g., using WebRTC or SIP), specific 0-RTT